atom/atom/docs/creating-a-package.md

 Style sheets for your package should be placed in the _styles_ directory.
 Any style sheets in this directory will be loaded and attached to the DOM when your package is activated.
-Style sheets can be written as CSS or [LESS], but LESS is recommended.
+Style sheets can be written as CSS or [Less], but Less is recommended.

 Ideally, you won't need much in the way of styling.
 We've provided a standard set of components which define both the colors and UI elements for any package